-The Fond du Lac MPO Policy Board considered the targets for approval by formal resolution on October 5, 2022.
-Staff and the MPO will work closely with the Wisconsin Department of Transportation Northeast Region and Central Office to plan and program projects so that they contribute toward the accomplishment of the WisDOT's calendar year 2021 and 2023 PM2 and PM3 performance measures.
+The Fond du Lac MPO Policy Board considered the targets for approval by formal resolution on May 5th, 2023.
+Staff and the MPO will work closely with the Wisconsin Department of Transportation Northeast Region and Central Office to plan and program projects so that they contribute toward the accomplishment of the PM2 and PM3 performance measures.
 Further analysis and mapping will be developed and used to better understand how these measures can influence decision making for the MPO area.